jantman/awslimitchecker/docs/source/development.rst

 8. Test your code; 100% test coverage is expected, and mocks should be using ``autospec`` or ``spec_set``.
 9. Ensure the :py:meth:`~awslimitchecker.services.base._AwsService.required_iam_permissions` method of your new class returns a list of all IAM permissions required for it to work.
-10. Write integration tests. (currently not implemented; see `issue #21 <https://github.com/jantman/awslimitchecker/issues/21>`_)
-11. Run all tox jobs, or at least one python version, docs and coverage.
+10. Run all tox jobs, or at least one python version, docs and coverage.
-12. Commit the updated documentation to the repository.
+11. Commit the updated documentation to the repository.
-13. As there is no programmatic way to validate IAM policies, once you are done writing your service, grab the output of ``awslimitchecker --iam-policy``, login to your AWS account, and navigate to the IAM page.
+12. As there is no programmatic way to validate IAM policies, once you are done writing your service, grab the output of ``awslimitchecker --iam-policy``, login to your AWS account, and navigate to the IAM page.
     Click through to create a new policy, paste the output of the ``--iam-policy`` command, and click the "Validate Policy" button.
 Correct any errors that occur; for more information, see the AWS IAM docs on `Using Policy Validator <http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_policy-validator.html>`_.
     It would also be a good idea to run any policy changes through the `Policy Simulator <http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html>`_.
-14. Submit your pull request.
+13. Submit your pull request.

 .. _development.adding_ta: